ingonader/python-for-data-science-edx/week-09-and-10-final-project/presentation/mlr-kgl-cycle-tech-breakfast.md

   * `mlr` package as a common interface for machine learning in R
   * `iml` package for model interpretation ([Pointed out by Andreas/Slack](https://www.inovex.de/blog/machine-learning-interpretability/))

-*Disclaimer**: Only parts of each package can be covered here!
+**Note**: Only parts of each package can be covered here!
+No model interpretation due to time constraints (in preparing the presentation).

 <p style="font-size: 16px; margin-top: 1%">
 The full analysis is available in multiple python files on github:  [kgl-cycle-share-main-file.py](https://github.com/ingonader/python-for-data-science-edx/blob/master/week-09-and-10-final-project/kgl-cycle-share-main-file.py).